callmecavs/ique/README.md

   })
 }

-// constructor and add can be chained if useful const priorityQueue = ique(100)
+// constructor and add can be chained const priorityQueue = ique(100)
   .add({
     func: x => console.log(x),